A user-friendly, frequently updated reference guide that aligns with international guidelines and protocols.

 Clinical Features:

-• Prefibrotic phase- Asymptomatic without any organomegaly.
+Prefibrotic phase- Asymptomatic without any organomegaly.
 CBC may show mild anemia, mild leucocytosis and/or thrombocytosis.
 (Close differential diagnosis is ET.
-In ET megakaryocytes although increased do not show dysmorphia.
+Refer ET for BM findings in these conditions.
 Follow up usually clarifies the diagnosis)

 Complications: